JackelineGS/JackelineGS/README.md

 #### 🌱 About me:

 I am a front-end developer interested in developing technology projects that improve people's wellbeing and boost social development.
-Halfway through my career in health sciences I discovered programming where its difficulty and possibilities pushed me to learn it and generate creative solutions.
-I started learning in a self-taught way and then in a team at Laboratoria, so self-learning and teamwork are my main values.
+I am have a background in sciences health and I wrote some articles focus on [public health](https://orcid.org/0000-0001-9260-1505)

 #### ✔️ I'm currently learning
 - JavaScript